loser2023sgyt/TGCtoGCM-GUI-Ver./README.md

 Nerdy info:

-TGC is basically the same as GCM, except shrunken in size from 1.4 Gigabytes to merely a hundred/three-hundred or so Megabytes.
+TGC is basically the same as GCM, except shrunken in size from 1.4 Gigabytes to merely two-hundred/three-hundred or so Megabytes.
 It also parses metadata differently.